Pungyeon/required/README.md

   }
 ```

 We now have a pretty solid solution, which is easy to implement for any of our structs with fields we wish to check as a requirement.
 However, this still isn't ideal.
 For each `struct` with a required field, we now have to implement a check on these fields.
-It would be much better if we could set a required tag on our structs.
-Unfortunately, despite this being proposed a few times, the Go programming language team have rejected this quite a few times now.
-Their argument has been both times, that they wish to keep the `json` package small and that it would be entirely possible to implement oneself.
+It would be much better if we could set a `required` tag on our structs.
+Unfortunately, despite this being proposed a few times, the Go programming language team have rejected this consequently.
+Their argument being, that they wish to keep the `json` package small and that it would be entirely possible to implement an equivalent feature oneself.

 ## The Advanced Solution
+So, let's try to implement this ourselves.
 I'm not going to lie.
 This won't be pretty, but I will try my best to show an example of how to implement this, in the form of a required struct type.
-We will start out, by showing an example of implementing a required string type.
-Let's start out with the easy part and create a wrapper struct for our `string` value:
+Let's being by showing an example of implementing a required string type.
+We will start out with the easy part and create a wrapper struct for our `string` value:

 ```go
 // String is a string type, which is required on JSON (un)marshal